paudelsamir/python-mastery/Day 01- Cleansheets-Basics/README.md

+**Note:** 🚀 **I’ve learned the basics of Python before and am now revisiting them to strengthen my foundation.**  This cleansheet is crafted with the help of AI tools and invaluable web resources.

-# Python Mastery: Day 1 -Cleansheets
+# Python Mastery: Day 1 - Cleansheets

 ## Concepts Covered

-On the first day, I revised the following Python concepts, syntaxes are thoroughly covered `below`:
+On the first day, I revised the following Python concepts.
+The syntaxes are thoroughly covered `below`:

 ### Basics
 - **Print**: Using `print()` to display messages.